 The new year will bring new places to live in Downtown Lenoir as developers finish up work on two new housing projects in the heart of the city.

-Jesse Plaster is building five apartments at 1001 West Ave. in downtown, and Steven and Jamie Stewart are working on converting 819 Harper Ave. into a mixed-used building with office space on the first floor and an apartment on the second story.
+Jesse Plaster and Angela Postigo are building five apartments at 1001 West Ave. in downtown, and Steven and Jamie Stewart are working on converting 819 Harper Ave. into a mixed-used building with office space on the first floor and an apartment on the second story.
 Stewart hopes to finish up in February and Plaster is looking to start renting out units in the spring.

 Plaster's apartments on West Avenue will be three bedrooms and two baths.
 The apartments will have an elevator and indoor parking.
 There's already a private gym on the lower level of the building, and Plaster plans to subdivide the main floor into three spaces to lease for retail, restaurant, or a business.